 Detecting Consistent Taps

 The RRate app displays the RR value as soon as enough consistently timed taps have been performed.
-Two parameters control this consistency check, as shown on the settings page of the application (version 2.4+).
+Two parameters control this consistency check, as shown on the Configuration settings page of the application.
+This is only accessibly with a password, since the app defaults to the settings recommended by our research studies.

 Publications